-Our Safety Management Approach

-Compliance Culture Competency

-Drive compliance and operating discipline to manage risks and safeguard our licence to operate.
-Leverage self-regulation to reinforce safety compliance.
-Strengthen implementation of the Generative HSE Culture programme at all levels.
-Instil leadership and accountability through the HSE Accountability and Behaviour Reinforcement programme.
-Intensify human, asset and system capabilities, and HSE competency in delivering sustainable HSE performance.
-Use of technology and digital tools to drive HSE excellence, derive performance insights, trends and emerging risks to enable proactive interventions.
+Our Safety Management Approach Competency Compliance Culture • Drive compliance and operating Strengthen implementation of the • Intensify human, asset and Generative HSE Culture programme discipline to manage risks and system capabilities, and HSE safeguard our licence to operate. at all levels. competency in delivering Leverage self-regulation to Instil leadership and accountability sustainable HSE performance. reinforce safety compliance. through the HSE Accountability Use of technology and digital and Behaviour Reinforcement tools to drive HSE excellence, programme. derive performance insights, trends and emerging risks to enable proactive interventions.

-Lost Time Injury (LTI) Lost Time Injury Frequency by 6 per cent in 2024 vs 2023 13% 2024: 27 2023: 31 9% 2024: 0.10 Recorded Zero Major Fires and a reduction in Minor Fires Total Recordable Occupational Illness (TROI) - Employees Total Recordable Occu Illness Frequency (TRO Employees (Ontainment (I ()P() cases to b in 64% 2024: 31 2023: 86 66% 2024: 0.22 2023: 0.66 Recorded 2 fatalities
+Performance in 2024 Reduced Total Recordable Cases (TRC) by 6 per cent in 2024 vs 2023 Lost Time Injury (LTI) Lost Time Injury Frequency (LTIF) by 0 per cent in 2024 vs 2023 13% 2024: 27 2023: 31 9% 2024: 0.10 2023: 0.11 Recorded Zero Major Fires and a reduction in Minor Fires Total Recordable Occupational Illness (TROI) - Employees Total Recordable Occupational Illness Frequency (TROIF) - Employees Increase in Major Loss of Primary Containment (LOPC) cases to 6 in 2024 from 4 in 2023 64% 2024: 31 2023: 86 66% 2024: 0.22 2023: 0.66 Recorded 2 fatalities